Struct tbot::types::parameters::Text

 automatically escapes all strings.
 Its return value implements

-, and so can be used wherever a Text
+Into<Text>, and so can be used wherever a Text instance is expected.

 sourcepub fn with_html(text: impl Into<String>) -> Self